-“From my childhood I remembered my father as a hero, but then his heroic position faded away.
-When my mother told him that we needed to move to Israel, in response he attempted to get away, telling tales about his health, some circumstances, that we needed to wait for some official decisions.
-Mom left for Israel alone; we stayed close we her, while my father settled in Paris, where he did not feel very comfortable, so to speak.
-A successful, adventurous person he turned into a burden.
-When he died, I went to Europe by ship (we collected money from friends, passing the hat around), I attended his funeral, and when I was near his coffin something happened that had a great impact on me.
+“Ever since I was a child, I’ve always remembered my father as a hero, but later on, his heroic position dissipated.
+When mom told him that we had to move to Israel, he tried to get out of it.
+He would tell her tales about his poor health, some kind of circumstances, certain decisions he had to wait for.
+Mom left for Israel on her own; we’ve remained close while dad settled in Paris where, let’s say, he was having a bad time.
+He turned from a lucky and adventurous man into a burden.
+When he died, I had to get to Europe on a ship (I collected money from my friends, passing around a hat), then I went to the funeral, and something happened by his coffin that had a great impact on me.

-— Our laws dictate that if a person was killed through violence, and it is not known who killed him, but his body was found on the territory of the community, ten elders must wash their hands and say: it was not our hands that shed this blood.
-Why does the Talmud demand this from us?
-Because when a person dies, we do not know who is responsible for the death.
-The one who killed him physically, or the one who did not help him when it was necessary.
-And so I am saying in front of this man’s grave: let the ten elders wash their hands.
+— Our laws dictate that if a person died a violent death and it’s unclear who killed him, but his body was found on the community’s territory, ten elders must wash their hands and say “those weren’t our hands that spilled that blood”.
+Why does the Talmud demand that from us?
+Because when a person dies, no one knows who is responsible for that death.
+Is it the one who was physically killing him or was it the one who didn’t help when the help was needed?
+And that is why I’m saying, standing in front of this man’s casket: may the ten elders wash their hands.

-After he had said so, I came up to him, shook his hand, and thanked him for what he said for me, for my whole family.
+I came up to him after that, shook his hand, and thanked him for saying that for me and my entire family.

-Over the years, I realized that I have the right to cry and that I should not hold back my tears.”
+Over time, I realised that I have the right to cry and that there’s no need to hold tears”.